Paige Bueckers: Freshman season

 Entering her freshman season at UConn, sports publications described Bueckers as the program's most hyped recruit since Breanna Stewart in 2012.
 Unlike Stewart and other former UConn stars, she became her team's leader from the beginning of her college career.
 Megan Walker, UConn's top scorer from the previous year, had opted to forgo her senior season to enter the 2020 WNBA draft, leaving the 2020–21 team with no seniors.
 Bueckers was unanimously selected as the Big East Preseason Freshman of the Year by the league's coaches.

 On December 12, 2020, Bueckers made her collegiate debut for UConn, recording 17 points, nine rebounds, five assists and five steals in a 79–23 win over UMass Lowell.
 On January 21, 2021, she made a three-pointer with 25 seconds left to help defeat rival Tennessee, 67–61, despite shooting 3-of-14 from the field for a season-low nine points.
 Late in the game, Bueckers sprained her ankle, causing her to miss the next contest against Georgetown.
 On February 3, she posted a season-high 32 points and seven assists in a 94–62 victory over St. John's of New York.
 It was the highest-scoring performance by a UConn freshman since Tina Charles in 2007.
 Two days later, she scored 30 points in an 87–58 win over Marquette.
 In her next game, Bueckers recorded 31 points, six steals and five assists, scoring her team's final 13 points, in a 63–59 overtime win over South Carolina, the number one team in the AP Poll.
 She became the first player in program history to have three straight 30-point games.
 On February 27, Bueckers posted 20 points, a program-record 14 assists and seven rebounds in a 97–68 victory over Butler.
 After leading UConn to the Big East regular-season title, she was named Big East Player of the Year and unanimous Big East Freshman of the Year, joining Maya Moore as the only players to win both awards in the same season.
-She was also an unanimous first-team All-Big East and Big East All-Freshman Team selection.
+She was also a unanimous first-team All-Big East and Big East All-Freshman Team selection.
 On March 8, Bueckers recorded 23 points, six rebounds and four assists in a 73–39 win over Marquette at the Big East tournament title game.
 She was named most outstanding player (MOP) of the tournament.